cstubben/pmcXML/README.md

 ![PMC growth](/inst/doc/pmc_growth.png)

 Due to the rapid growth of microbial genome sequencing and the lack of model prokaryotic organism databases (containing high-quality annotations linking features to literature), our main objective is to use the OA subset as a genome annotation database and extract features from reference microbial genomes directly from the literature.
 Initially, we are focusing on locus tags, but many other features such as gene names, accession numbers, sequences and coordinates (start/stop) should be collected before attempting to summarize functional annotations.
-Our goal is to extract passages containing locus tags from *full text, tables and supplements* and output tab-delimited files in a variety of formats, for example, as GFF3 files that can be viewed in a genome browser.
+The goals are to extract passages containing locus tags from *full text, tables and supplements*, expand tag pairs marking the start and end of a region, and output tab-delimited files in a variety of formats, for example, as GFF3 files that can be viewed in a genome browser.
 This guide describes some of the functions included within the package by using *Burkholderia pseudomallei* as an example.

 ## Download Reference Genomes

 The [Burkholderia pseudomallei](http://www.ncbi.nlm.nih.gov/genome/476) page in Entrez Genomes lists the Reference genome (strain K96243).
-This strain may also be identified using the <code>referenceGenome</code> function, which searches Entrez genome using a species name.
-The next step is to identifiy the organism directory in the Genomes ftp site (ftp.ncbi.nlm.nih.gov/genomes/Bacteria) and download annotations and sequences.
-The organism directory is a combination of the name and project id and can also be found in the Bacteria dataset.
+This strain may also be identified using the `referenceGenome` function, which searches Entrez genome using a species name.
+The next step is to identify the organism directory in the Genomes ftp site (ftp.ncbi.nlm.nih.gov/genomes/Bacteria) and then download annotations.
 The `read.ncbi.ftp` function reads most types of RefSeq files on the site including GFF3 files below.

 	referenceGenome("Burkholderia pseudomallei")
 	[1] "Reference genome, Community selected, UniProt : Burkholderia pseudomallei K96243" [2] "Project id : 57733"

-	data(Bacteria)  # list of directories in ftp subset(Bacteria, pid ==  57733)
+	data(Bacteria)  # list of directories in FTP subset(Bacteria, pid ==  57733)
 	                                         name mode size       date   pid
 	386 Burkholderia_pseudomallei_K96243_uid57733    d 4096 2010-12-06 57733